rerun-io/rerun/docs/content/reference/migration/migration-0-18.md

 an empty archetype instead that you can populate (e.g. `rerun::Transform3D().with_mat3x3(rerun::datatypes::Mat3x3::IDENTITY)`).

-Scale is no longer an enum datatype but a component with a 3D vec:
+Scale is no longer an enum datatype but a component with a 3D vector:
 Before:
 ```cpp
 auto scale_uniform = rerun::Scale3D::Uniform(2.0);